johnson-robert3/Lake-Eutrophish-GHG/README.md

 **Bottom values** of pond limno variables taken from sonde profiles are the mean of all measurements from the bottom 20 cm

-**DO cleaning:** any time DO concentration (from miniDOT loggers) drops by 2.0 mg/L or more from the previous measurement, that point, along with the following 5 points (i.e., 3 hours total) are dropped, and DO concentration data are then linearly interpolated to fill the gap
+**DO cleaning:** there were a few times when miniDOT loggers were removed from ponds for >30 minutes for data download (leading to a missed measurement), and DO data were linearly interpolated to fill these gaps; for metabolism calculations, any time DO concentration (from miniDOT loggers) drops by 2.0 mg/L or more from the previous measurement, that point, along with the following 5 points (i.e., 3 hours total) are dropped, and DO concentration data are then linearly interpolated to fill the gap

 **Metabolism functions:** currently, the corrected/interpolated DO concentration data (as above) are used to calculate metabolism (not rolling window data, but this is another possibility)